Climate dread among children and parents has risen due to extreme weather – poll

 The survey, carried out by Opinion Matters on behalf of Save The Children, asked 1,000 children, aged nine to 17, and 2,003 parents aged over 18 in the UK about their climate change concerns.

-It found that 73% of children and 77% of adults who responded to the survey said they worried about the impact of climate change on the younger generation.
+It found that 73 per cent of children and 77 per cent of adults who responded to the survey said they worried about the impact of climate change on the younger generation.

-Meanwhile, 69% of children and 72% of parents thought their level of worry about the climate had significantly increased because of extreme weather events over the last few years, the research suggested.
+Meanwhile, 69 per cent of children and 72 per cent of parents thought their level of worry about the climate had significantly increased because of extreme weather events over the last few years, the research suggested.

 It also found that 84% of parents who responded to the survey did not feel confident that the UK Government would demonstrate strong global leadership on climate change, as Cop28 approaches at the end of the month.

-In terms of the response of high-profile figures, some 8% of children said Prime Minister Rishi Sunak was doing the “most good” for the planet, compared with 46% choosing David Attenborough and 27% choosing Greta Thunberg.
+In terms of the response of high-profile figures, some 8 per cent of children said prime minister Rishi Sunak was doing the “most good” for the planet, compared with 46 per cent choosing David Attenborough and 27 per cent choosing Greta Thunberg.

 Shruti Agarwal, senior adviser on climate change and sustainable economies at Save The Children, said: “Children are growing up in a world where extreme events like wildfires, floods and hurricanes have become the frightening new normal.